 - Ceramic tile or natural stone floors provide a high-end finish

-- Tiled flooring is highly durable and long-lasting.
+- Tiled flooring is highly durable, long-lasting, and easy to clean.

 Get in touch for expert advice on pairing your flooring of choice with a Nu-Heat UFH system.